jorgeiras/buscainstrumentos_scrapers/README.md

      - In addition to Scrapy, custom Python scriptsare used to handle specific scraping scenarios or to preprocess data before transformation.

 6. **Data Transformation (Transform)**
    - **Data Cleaning**: The raw data collected by the scrapers is cleaned to remove any inconsistencies, duplicates, or irrelevant information.
-This step is crucial to ensure that the data is accurate and usable.
-   - **Data Structuring**: The cleaned data is organized into a structured format, typically as CSV files.
+   - **Data Structuring**: The cleaned data is organized into a structured format, as CSV files.
 The structure is standardized, making it easy to load into a database and ensuring that the data can be efficiently queried and analyzed.

 7. **Data Loading (Load)**
    - **Database Insertion**: The transformed data is loaded into a PostgreSQL database.
-This step involves inserting the cleaned and structured data into the appropriate tables, making it accessible for further use by the BuscaInstrumentos backend.
+This step involves inserting the cleaned and structured data into the Instrument table, making it accessible for further use by the BuscaInstrumentos backend.
-   - **Data Verification**: After the data is loaded into the database, a verification process ensures that the data has been accurately inserted and is ready for use.

 8. **Teardown**
    - **Droplet Destruction**: After the ETL process is complete, Terraform automatically destroys the DigitalOcean droplet.
 This cleanup step is essential for cost management, ensuring that no unnecessary resources are left running.